CrawlerCode/payload-authjs/packages/payload-authjs/README.md

 ### 2. Virtual fields (jwt session only)

 If you are using the Auth.js `jwt` session strategy (it's the default), you can use a [virtual field](https://payloadcms.com/docs/fields/overview#virtual-fields) to add additional data that should not be stored in the database.
-This plugin extract the virtual fields from your Auth.js jwt session and adds them to the user object.
+This plugin extracts the virtual fields from your Auth.js jwt session and adds them to the user object.

 For example, you could add a `roles` field to the users collection: